robmcmullen/rexmenu/README.rst

 * pygame
 * python-evdev (optional, for screen blanking utility on Raspberry Pi)

+Pygame is not installable through pip, so consult the `installation instructions <http://www.pygame.org/wiki/GettingStarted>`_ for details on your platform.
+On linux it is probably available through your package manager, and it is installed by default in the RetroPie distribution for the Raspberry Pi.

 In addition, RexMenu does not perform any discovery of ROMs or any scraping to get metadata.
 Any images used have to be sourced outside this program.